emarcey/cicerone/glossary/brewing/terms.clean.md

 # Saccharification
 -  the process of breaking a complex carbohydrate (such as starch or cellulose) into its monosaccharide components

+# Saccharification Rest
+-  a critical rest during mashing, in which starch is converted to sugar
+-  temp range is 140-158°F (60-70°C)

 # Separation
 -  the process whereby liquids and solids are separated after boiling, and prior to cooling
 -  This is the 5th stage in the brewing process